yuguerten/lectio/README.md

 vite.config.js       Multi-entry Vite build for pages and extension assets
 ```

-## Current Limits

-- OpenRead is currently built for Chromium-based browsers.
-- The backend storage is a simple JSON file, suitable for local use and demos, not production multi-user hosting.
-- The extension asks for broad host access so it can extract articles from many sites.
-- Some pages cannot be extracted because of site restrictions, login walls, dynamic rendering, or browser extension limitations.
-- AI translate, explain, and speech require a server-side OpenRouter API key.

 ## License

 OpenRead is open source software licensed under the [MIT License](LICENSE).